Blumberg Traveling Fellowships

 Projects involving human subjects (such as interviews) must receive IRB approval before they will be considered for funding.

-The following items should be pasted into a single word document, in the order listed, and sent by e-mail to the program coordinator in the Smith Office for International Study.
+The following items should be pasted into a single word document, in the order listed, and sent by e-mail to Sara Kirk in the Lewis Global Studies Center.

 - Application cover page (PDF)

 - Budget worksheet (see Helpful Tips & Instructions)

 - Project proposal: outline of the project in terms of goals, procedures, concrete results the student aims to obtain and how they will be presented at the Blumberg Luncheon.
 Be specific in describing the project's academic validity and its connection to your academic and/or career goals.
 Include the project title at the top of the document.
 1,000 words maximum.

 - Personal statement: describe personal and academic preparation for the proposed project, including related activities and interests.
 500 words maximum.

 - Travel itinerary: give a time line including approximate dates of any travel.

 - Résumé: include all activities since high school and any community, sports or arts involvement.

 - Letters of recommendation: One letter should be from the Smith faculty mentor and the other should be an academic recommendation from a Smith or local study abroad faculty member.
-These must be sent by e-mail from the faculty member directly to the program coordinator in the Office for International Study.
+These must be sent by e-mail from the faculty member directly to Sara Kirk in the Lewis Global Studies Center.
 When requesting a letter, be sure to provide the faculty member with information about your proposed project.

 Please note: Student academic records will be also be reviewed by the committee.